Healer-fuzz/healer-fuzz/docs/glossary_and_clarification_of_terminology.md

 ## “Deeper Information”
 Q: "does not contain any deeper information" What does "deeper information" mean?

 A: Sorry for the confusion.
 The deeper information here means implicit semantic information of syscalls.
-For instance, the fact that the execution of one syscall can influence another syscall’s execution path is a kind of deeper information, since it relies on hidden states that cannot be explicitly expressed by a syscall’s interface.
+For instance, the fact that the  execution of one syscall can influence another syscall’s execution path is a kind of deeper information, since it relies on hidden kernel states that cannot be explicitly expressed by a syscall’s interface.
+Influence relation between syscall *fcntl$ADDSEAL* and syscall *mmap* as shown in Figure 2 is an example.
 ## “Item in Choice-table”
 Q: each item in the choice-table cannot convey the influence relation" We don't know what is an item in a choice table, and don't really know what an influence relation is, so this is hard to fully understand.